aljeks/air-quality-and-asthma/README.md

 Because 2016 - 2017 gives better RMSE.
 I
 t means If you move to the place with bad air quality, you will get your asthma only next year :)

+### Dependency and enviroment management
+README says how to install the dependencies and how to activate the env

+### Containerization
+Dockerfile is provided and README describes how to build a contained and how to run it

+### Cloud deployment
+Docs describe clearly (with code) how to deploy the service to the cloud There's code for deployment and a public endpoint that could be tested

+###
+Extensive EDA (ranges of values, missing values, analysis of target variable, feature importance analysis)

 * Thinking of a problem that's interesting for you and finding a dataset for that
 * Describing this problem and explaining how a model could be used